 Your Southwest Rapid Rewards points no longer expire starting October 17, 2019.
 This used to be standard policy for the major airlines.
 Now, Southwest Rapid Rewards and Delta SkyMiles are two of the very few programs with a no expiration policy (unless you own a co-brand airline credit card of course).

-Starting January 1, 2020, you will either need to earn 125,000 Rapid Rewards points or fly 100 one-way qualifying flights within a calendar year to get the Southwest Companion Pass.
+Starting January 1, 2020, you will either need to earn 125,000 Rapid Rewards points or fly 100 one-way qualifying flights within a calendar year to get the standard Southwest Companion Pass®.

-To earn the pass in 2019, you still only need 110,000 points or fly 100 one-way flights.
+To earn the pass in 2021, you need to earn 125,000 points or fly 100 one-way flights.
 Once you earn the pass, it’s good for the rest of the current calendar year and all of next year.
-Earning the Companion Pass in 2020 means it expires on December 31, 2021.
-You can renew your pass by either earning 125,000 points or flying 100 one-way flights in 2021.
+Earning the standard Southwest Companion Pass® in 2021 means it expires on December 31, 2022.

 Southwest Airlines Credit Card Purchases Qualify